Waqf (Amendment) Act, 2025: 2025 waqf amendment

 Reforms in Waqf regulation and legislations has been a big topic in recent decades in Indian politics and media, with the Bharatiya Janata Party making promises of doing it several times in their electoral manifestoes.
-Controversies, including corruption and land grabbing such as Karnataka Wakf Board Land Scam, led to the introduction of "The Waqf (Amendment) Bill, 2024" which was passed in 2025 to introduce transparency and accountability in Waqf.
+Controversies, including corruption and land grabbing such as Karnataka Wakf Board Land Scam, issues led to the introduction of "The Waqf (Amendment) Bill, 2024" which was passed in 2025 to introduce transparency and accountability in Waqf.
 In 2024, the Government of India had introduced the Waqf Amendment Bill proposing over forty changes to the existing legislation.
 However, the bill has been heavily criticised and opposed by Muslims.

 Prior to amendment in 2025, the Waqf Act 1995 was the last act which was regulating waqf properties in India prior to its renaming in 2025, and defines Waqf as an endowment of movable or immovable property for purposes considered pious, religious, or charitable under Muslim law.
 Every state is required to constitute a Waqf Board to manage waqf.
 For amending the waqf laws, a 31-member JPC had been established to review the Waqf (Amendment) Bill, 2024.
 The committee comprised 21 members from the Lok Sabha and 10 from the Rajya Sabha.
 The formation of the committee was announced by Minister of Minority Affairs Kiren Rijiju on 9 August 2024.
 Some rounds of the JPC meetings were boycotted by few members from opposition parties.
 During the consultation process on the Waqf (Amendment) Bill, 2024, several civil society organizations, political representatives, and religious institutions submitted memoranda to the Joint Parliamentary Committee, raising concerns regarding the proposed amendments.
 Notable submissions were received from the Indian Union Muslim League (Kerala), Dr. Shafiqur Rahman Barq (Member of Parliament, Lok Sabha), Anjuman Waqf Committee (Uttar Pradesh), and the Act Public Welfare Foundation (Serial No. 377, page 863).